joelouthan/Theologicus/src/psalms/psalm119-8.md

 My Living Word
 </div>

-Your Son has kept your statutes.
+Your Son has kept your statutes
+* He has saved me from my sin
+* You have given me your heart
+* The Spirit has dwells in me
+* I belong to you
 * Therefore you will never abandon me.
 * *Selah*